ember-learn/ember-blog/content/stable-typescript-types-in-ember-5-1.md

 ### From the preview types

 If you are using the preview types we published starting in Ember 4.8, there is nothing you *have* to do!
-Everything should just keep working.
+Everything should keep working.
 However, you can feel free to delete the preview type import from your `types/<your-app>/index.d.ts` file:

 ```diff
  import 'ember-source/types';